-It is necessary that regular maintenance of the Common or Limited Common Areas be done to insure maximum useful life and optimum performance of the reserve components.
+It is necessary that regular maintenance of the Common Areas and Commonly Maintained Property as those terms are defined in the Declaration be done to insure maximum useful life and optimum performance of the reserve components.
 Components of concern include items associated with water intrusion and safety.